Hanover County Online School: Application Process for the 2023–2024 School Year

 At the heart of our school are the daily interactions between teachers and students.
 While students spend some time each day working asynchronously away from the computer, they are expected to attend synchronous, daily instruction, and to interact with their teachers and classmates.

 - Synchronous Instruction: Using Zoom and Schoology, students will be learning in a class together with a live teacher.
 Students are expected to attend all scheduled classes and to interact with their teachers and classmates.
-Camera use is an expectation.
+Camera use is an expectation in all classes.

 - Asynchronous Instruction: Students will access learning activities via Schoology that have been planned and developed by their teachers.
 Students will engage in these activities away from the camera and will require learning coach supervision and support appropriate to their ages and developmental levels.

 The online schedule will closely align with the face-to-face school day.
-The Online School will operate on an alternating A/B day schedule, and the daily schedules will be very similar to those of face-to-face schools.
+At the middle and high school levels, the Online School will operate on an alternating A/B day schedule, and the bell schedules will be very similar to those of face-to-face schools.
 The class blocks will include both synchronous and asynchronous instruction.

 Extracurricular Activities